outsoft-eu/jss/README.md

 In case, any custom logic is needed custom implementation of SpecificationBuilder class can be implemented as well as SearchCriteria class.
-See com.outsoft.jpa.specification.SpecificationBuilder as an example.
+See com.outsoft.jss.SpecificationBuilder as an example.